stokatyan/FreeSpotify/README.md

 # FreeSpotify
-Download songs locally for free on iOS
+Download songs locally for free on iOS \n
 Some songs require a wifi conenction to stream/download

 Yerker = (Yehr-kehr) = Songs (Armenian)